-The application site is not allocated for development in the South Hams local Development Framework and is located adjacent to but outside the Chillington development boundary
+The application site is not allocated for development in the adopted South Hams Development Plan Framework and is located adjacent to but outside the Chillington development boundary.
+Within the emerging Joint Local Plan is site is allocated for housing for 65 houses, this allocation carries little weight at present.

-Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that, regard is to be had to the development plan for the purpose of any determination to be made under the Planning Acts.
+As stated Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that, regard is to be had to the development plan for the purpose of any determination to be made under the Planning Acts.
 The determination must be made in accordance with the plan unless material considerations indicate otherwise.
 In the case of residential development paragraph 49 of the NPPF states that 'Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable housing sites.'
 The first key question therefore is whether the Council can demonstrate a five-year housing supply.

 An appeal relating to a site in Kingsbridge in 2014 (ref APP/K1128/A/13/2210602) considered this issue in detail and the Inspector concluded that "...the Council has failed to demonstrate a 5 year supply of deliverable housing sites."
 As a consequence of this lack of a 5 year supply the relevant policies for the supply of housing should not be considered up to date.
+The emerging JLP does not have sufficient weight at present to be relied upon for the purpose of demonstrating a 5 year housing land supply.